lukas/ml-class/README.md

 You can download python from https://www.python.org/downloads/.
 There are more detailed instructions for windows installation at https://www.howtogeek.com/197947/how-to-install-python-on-windows/.

 The material should work with python 2 or 3.
-If you don't know the difference I would install python 3.
+If you don't know the difference, installing python 2 seems to lead to slightly less problems with the installation.

 ### Clone this github repository
 ```